cheminfo/rest-on-couch/docs/import.md

 - metadata: an object with all the properties containing metadata for this attachment (eg {solvent:'CDCl3', frequency:400})
 - content: corresponds to the full entry.
 If you put an object in the `content` property it will be merged with the existing data
 - filename: override filename.
-By default the actual name of the file being imported is used when saving the attachment,
+By default the actual name of the file being imported is used when saving the attachment, and this property allows to override it.

 Result object also has the following functions: